DouglasUrner/CSA-FracCalc/README.md

     based on the operator specified), and return the actual answer of that calculation (instead of just returning the second operand).

 -   The *answer* need not be reduced, and need not be a mixed fraction.
     But it must be correct.

 -   All kinds of *input values* the user might enter must be accepted, including simple fractions, improper fractions, mixed fractions, and integers.

--

 Final Project: All requirements complete
 ========================================

 -   All answers must be reduced

--   All tests should pass
+-   All tests must pass

 Extra Credit
 ============

 *Do not spend time on extra credit until you have everything else working properly.*

 1. Multiple Operations
     -------------------